-Mattershift designs and manufactures nanotube membranes for carbon-zero fuels, health and performance optimized air and water, and precision medicine.
-The startup was founded in 2013 to realize the potential of molecular factories, with the ultimate goal of printing matter from the air
+Mattershift designs and manufactures nanotube membranes for carbon-zero fuels, precise molecular scale separations, and complex molecular synthesis.
+The ultimate goal is to realize the promise of molecular factories and print matter from the air.

 Rob McGinnis, PhD - Founder, CEO